jsxgraph/moodle-filter_jsxgraph/README.md

 Otherwise, you can also install the filter with the following steps:

-1. Download the entire `MOODLE_2` branch as a ZIP-compressed folder via the GitHub download button
+1. Download the entire `MOODLE_2` branch as a ZIP-compressed folder via the github download button
 2. Create a folder `jsxgraph` in the directory `moodle -> filter` of your Moodle installation (be sure to write correctly)
 3. Upload the files and folders contained in the ZIP directory to the directory just created (`screenshots` directory is not needed anymore)
 4. Open site root of your Moodle installation and follow the steps to install plugin